-

 Antibiotic Stewardship

-If interested in your facility’s data submissions, ASP improvement initiatives, and funding opportunities reach out to Rural Health Systems Program Manager Danielle Kunkel.
+If you are interested in your facility’s data submissions, ASP improvement initiatives, and funding opportunities reach out to the Rural Health Systems Program Manager.

-Antibiotic stewardship is especially important in the context of Rural and Critical Access Hospitals, where limited resources and unique community health needs make the appropriate use of antibiotics a top priority.
+Antibiotic stewardship is especially important for Rural and Critical Access Hospitals, where limited resources and unique community health needs make the appropriate use of antibiotics a top priority.
 Rural facilities often serve patients who may not have easy access to specialty care or advanced treatment options.
 In these settings, the development of antibiotic-resistant infections can have serious consequences—leading to longer patient stays, higher treatment costs, and poorer outcomes.
-Stewardship helps prevent this by ensuring antibiotics are used only when necessary and in the right way.
+Stewardship helps prevent this by ensuring antibiotics are used in the right way and only when necessary.

 These health care systems also care for a high proportion of older adults and individuals with chronic illnesses—populations that are particularly vulnerable to infections.
 By optimizing antibiotic use, hospitals can reduce the risk of complications from resistant organisms and improve patient safety across the board.